edvin/tornadofx-guide/Appendix A - Supplementary Topics.md

 val myLabel : Label by fxid("counterLabel")
 ```

-Please read Chapter 10 to learn more about FXML
+Please read Chapter 10 to learn more about FXML.